chalmers-revere/opendlv/README.md

 ## Development policy

 The development of OpenDLV should follow some principles:
-* The code is intended to run on modern Linux systems, but we should avoid linking libraries which is not cross-platform
+* The code is intended to run on modern Linux systems, but we should avoid linking libraries which is not cross-platform.
 * We should minimize the number of dependencies in order to keep control of code quality and portability.
 Currently the following external libraries are allowed:
   - OpenDaVINCI
   - Eigen
   - OpenCV
   - Qt (only for the visualization layer)
-* The code should be well tested
+* The code should be well tested.
 * (Can we test branch code coverage?)

 ## Coding standard